sterlett/sterlett/README.md

 - [itnelo/reactphp-foundation](https://github.com/itnelo/reactphp-foundation) — A fresh skeleton
 for building asynchronous microservices using PHP 7.4+, ReactPHP and Symfony 5 components, with a deployment preset for scaling and load balancing.
-- [itnelo/reactphp-webdriver](https://github.com/itnelo/reactphp-webdriver) — **Sterlett** uses the ReactPHP WebDriver, a
+- [itnelo/reactphp-webdriver](https://github.com/itnelo/reactphp-webdriver) — **Sterlett** uses the ReactPHP WebDriver,
-fast and non-blocking PHP client for the [Selenium](https://www.selenium.dev) browser automation engine, to acquire data from some websites.
+a fast and non-blocking PHP client for [Selenium](https://www.selenium.dev) browser automation engine, to acquire data from some websites.

 ## Changelog